-It is common for people who have experienced disaster to have strong emotional reactions.
+It is common for people who have experienced a disaster or traumatic event to have strong emotional reactions.
 There is no right or wrong way to feel.
 Understanding responses to distressing events can help you cope effectively with your feelings, thoughts and behaviors, and help you along the path to recovery.

 What are common reactions and responses to disaster?